-The Archaeology, History and Museums Division of California State Parks has had a long working relationship with the Society for Historical Archaeology (SHA).
+The Cultural Resources Division of California State Parks has had a long working relationship with the Society for Historical Archaeology.

 The Society for Historical Archaeology is the largest organization in the world dedicated to the archaeological study of the modern world and the third largest anthropological organization in the United States.
 Parallel organizations exist in Great Britain, Continental Europe and Australasia.
 Historical archaeology is the archaeology of the modern world.
 Most historical archaeologists focus on the period after the 15th century.
 Historical archaeology is global in scope and deals with all groups of people, not simply those of European descent.
 Visit the SHA Website.